 Model for Draped Reclining Figure, South Ayrshire Council

-In South Ayrshire, you will find a bronze working model for Moore's Draped Reclining Figure (Art UK hasn't started photographing this collection yet).
+In South Ayrshire, you will find a bronze working model for Moore's Draped Reclining Figure.
 Coordinator Rhona Taylor says: 'South Ayrshire Council spent £20,000 on it in 1979, which caused a huge stooshie with the locals – seemingly they got all sorts of grief/threats over it, but it now has pride of place in the collection.'

 Of his reclining figures, Moore said: